anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

 **EXIF (Exchangeable Image File Format)** data is metadata stored within image files that describes how and when a photo was taken.
 It includes standard tags such as exposure time, aperture, ISO, and timestamp, along with many camera-specific details.

-To analyze EXIF metadata, I use [ExifTool](https://exiftool.org/), a powerful command-line utility that can extract metadata from virtually many image formats.
+To inspect EXIF metadata, I use [ExifTool](https://exiftool.org/) — a powerful command-line utility that extracts metadata from a wide range of image formats.

 ### Analyzing Metadata from a Sony Camera